-The Artificial Intelligence Laboratory consists of Unix-based, general purpose workstations.
+The Artificial Intelligence Laboratory consists of Unix and IRIS based, general purpose workstations.
 They are outfitted with LISP, Prolog and various knowledge-based software tools.
-The IRIS workstation is the base system for the Autonomous Mobile Robot "Yamabico-II" with an image-grabbing capability color TV camera.
-This laboratory also supports the research of planning, navigation, dynamics and control of Autonomous Underwater Vehicle sponsored by NAVSEA.
+The Autonomous Mobile Robots "Yamabico" and "Shepherd" with an image-grabbing capability color TV camera are fundamental research tools in robotics and Al. This laboratory also supports the research of planning, navigation, dynamics and control of Autonomous Underwater Vehicle sponsored by NAVSEA.